emacsgifs/emacsgifs.github.io/_posts/2016-12-31-Autothemer.md

 ## Faces and Color Classes

-One of the things that makes writing themes for Emacs difficult is the clumsy syntax of `defface`, the macro used to configre Emacs `face` definitions.
+One of the things that makes writing themes for Emacs difficult is the clumsy syntax of `defface`, the macro used to configure Emacs `face` definitions.

 Because the syntax isn't particularly developer friendly, it usually